10 Must-Have Items for Winter Cycling

 It worked just fine so if you are new to fat biking don’t feel like you need all the gear, just get out there and have fun!
 However, over the years, I’ve found a few things that are my favorites:

 1. Bibs that are pit-stop compatible, wind proof, and are three-quarter length.
 Bibs are perfect for keeping out cold drafts when your layers ride up.
 Of course, the drawback for us girls is pit stops.
 My favorite bibs at the moment are halter-style and are fairly easy to take down, the Giro Chrono Thermal Halter Bib Knicker.
 I say ‘fairly’ easy because everything is a challenge when wearing lots of layers.
 Three quarter length is nice for wearing tall socks without extra fabric bunching up.

 3. Heated gloves were a game changer for me and the only reason I can ride in the winter.
 Some riders can get away with lobster claw mitts but I need active heat to keep my hands and feet warm.
 Even with handlebar mitts/pogies and chemical hand warmers my hands get cold.
 I’ve had Gerbing Gyde S7 Women’s Battery Heated Gloves for four years.
 They’ve been through the wringer and have held up well.
 They have rechargeable batteries and on long rides I carry extras.
-I also bring a regular pair of bike gloves so that the heated ones don’t get sweaty.
+I also bring a regular pair of bike gloves and lobster claw gloves so that the heated ones don’t get sweaty.
 But even when the heated gloves get sweaty, they still keep my hands warm.

 5. Oversized winter boots.
 Bike-specific winter boots are not roomy enough in the toe box for my wide feet.
 I ride flats anyway so I wear my Ranger Thermolite winter boots.
 It’s an upgrade from my heavy Sorel Pac Boots that I wore for years.
 The key is to have enough toe room so make sure whatever boots you wear are a size or two larger than you normally wear.
 If it’s fresh and deep snow I’ll sometimes throw on gaiters for when I fall or step off the trail.